-Our top three favourites for the World Cup top goal scorer are Kylian Mbappé, Harry Kane and Erling Haaland.
+Our top five favourites for the World Cup top goal scorer are Kylian Mbappé, Harry Kane, Lionel Messi, Erling Haaland, and the rising sensation Lamine Yamal.

 Our selection criteria are based on three main considerations: